alienp4nda/code-for-kids/content/_index.md

 +++
 archetype = "home"
-title = ""
+title = "Basic Programming Concepts"
 +++

-# Basic Programming Concepts
 A programming language is a type of written language that tells computers what to do in order to work.
 Programming languages are used to make all the computer programs and computer software.
 A programming language is like a set of instructions that the computer follows to do something.

 A programmer writes code in a programming language to create programs.
 Many programs must be  "compiled".
 This means that another computer program, called a compiler, translates the source code into another language.